so-okada/twXiv/README.md

 ## Notes

 * arXiv_feed_parser.py is a simple arXiv feed parser for twXiv.
 We use this via twXiv_daily_feed.py to regularly obtain data.

-*	Output entries of twXiv can differ from those of arXiv new submission web pages.
-First, entries of arXiv rss feeds are not necessarily the same as those of arXiv new submission web pages.
-Second, arXiv_feed_parser for an arXiv category C gives new submissions whose primary subjects are the category C.  Then, twXiv for the category C counts and tweets a new paper whose principal subject matches the category C.
+* Outputs of twXiv can differ from arXiv new submission web pages.
+First, items of arXiv rss feeds are not necessarily the same as those of arXiv new submission web pages.
+Second, arXiv_feed_parser for an arXiv category C gives new submissions whose primary subjects are the category C.
+  Then, twXiv for the category C counts and tweets a new paper whose principal subject matches the category C.

 	- For example, let us assume that there is no new paper whose principal subject matches the category C, but there is a